-Figure 1.13 Levels reproductive hormones during the female sexual cycle: FSH causes maturation of follicles and as the level of estrogen increases, due to maturation of LH also resulting in ovulation on the 14th day of the female sexual cycle.
+Figure 1.13 Levels of reproductive hormones during the female sexual cycle: FSH causes maturation of follicles and as the level of estrogen increases, due to maturation of LH also resulting in ovulation on the 14th day of the female sexual cycle.
 Follicle Stimulating FSH.
-Hormone; LH, Luetinizing Hormone (Guyton & Hall, 11th Edition; 2006).
+Luetinizing Hormone: LH, Hormone (Guyton & Hall, 11th Edition; 2006).